A lot can happen in one day… Especially on that particular day Eris is most likely to rear her head, 23rd November.

 The day held particular resonance this year as it had been dubbed ‘The Toxteth Day Of The Dead’ back in August at The JAM’s’ ‘Welcome To The Dark Ages‘.
 The infamous money-burning duo had their own plans for the 23rd down in London but we were obliged to stay in Liverpool to see to our own matters.

-We’re still not 100% on what exactly went on down there and the people who attended probably aren’t either but the first part of Vicky’s account gives a good initial insight.
+We’re still not 100% on what exactly went on down there and the people who attended probably aren’t either but you might be able to make some sense of it from this archive of posts from attendees.

 One thing we weren’t expecting to happen on 23rd November however was the formation of another Arts Lab.
 We were delighted to hear the news that brethren and sistren up in Scotland* have joined the ever-growing movement only a few months after our own Lab formed.
 Now it’s definitely fair to say the first domino that fell in Northampton is having a nationwide knock-on effect.